mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-> Please note, we provide this promise with our CoreLocation extensions at
+> Please note: we provide this promise with our CoreLocation extensions at
 > https://github.com/PromiseKit/CoreLocation

 ## Recovery

-Sometimes you don’t want an error to cascade, instead you have a default value:
+Sometimes you don’t want an error to cascade.
+Instead, you want to supply a default result:

 ```swift
 CLLocationManager.requestLocation().recover { error -> Promise<CLLocation> in